-Nepali government officials noted the significant levels of engagement demonstrated by private sector actors in the Malaysian system: for example, in Malaysia it is the private sector that holds the mandate for development of National Occupational Skills Standards, in contrast with Nepal where this is driven by public sector entities.
+Nepali government officials noted the significant levels of engagement demonstrated by private sector actors in the Malaysian system: for example, in Malaysia it is the private sector that holds the mandate for the development of National Occupational Skills Standards, in contrast with Nepal where this is driven by public sector entities.
 Similarly, it was observed that the use of levy systems such as the Human Resource Development Fund (HRDF) provides a strong basis for sustainable funding in Malaysia, bringing together both public and private sector through one common platform.

 The study visit also provided the opportunity to facilitate sharing and exchange of information between senior Malaysian and Nepali government and private sector representatives.
 Delegates met with representatives from the Malaysian Ministry of Education, Ministry of Agriculture and Agro-based Industry, Construction Industry Development Board, Malaysian Hotel Association, Malaysian Employer Federation, Penang Skills Development Center, and Malaysian Qualifications Agency among others.

 The organisation of the study visit was made possible by strong a collaboration between the British Council’s Nepal and Malaysia offices, drawing on our networks and relationships on the ground to ensure high level and mutually beneficial participation from stakeholders from both countries.